PyMoDAQ/PyMoDAQ/documentation/_build/html/_sources/usage/modules/DAQ_Scan.rst.txt

 Introduction
 ------------

-This module has a two windows, one is a dashboard (:numref:`daq_scan_dashboard`) where a log and all declared actuators and detector will be loaded as instances of DAQ_Move and DAQ_Viewer and the other one is the main control window (see :numref:`daq_scan_main`).
+This module has two windows,
+one is a dashboard (:numref:`daq_scan_dashboard`) where a log and all declared actuators and detector will be loaded as instances of DAQ_Move and DAQ_Viewer and the other one is the main control window (see :numref:`daq_scan_main`).
-The dashboard will give full control for manual adjustments of each actuator, checking their impact on live data from the detectors.
+The dashboard gives you full control for manual adjustments of each actuator, checking their impact on live data from the detectors.
 Once all is set, one can move to an automated scan using the main control window.